ChebrecChebrecov/the-simplest-throw-simulation/README.md

-# The-simplest-motion-model
+# The-simplest-motion-simulation
-This repository contains a simple simulation of motion accounting for air resistance.
+This repository contains a simple simulation of motion accounting for air resistance on Python with visualisation provided by tkinter